ErvSim/Arithmetic-Calculator/README.md

 <img src="https://github.com/user-attachments/assets/8b7e657d-d1db-4a17-bb4b-8b861ae9dc65" height="60%" width="100%" alt="Disk Sanitization Steps"/>

-This char is returned back into main
+This char is returned back into main where we check to see